 Cons: Too bulky for backpacking.
 Stays hot for a long time after fire is put out.

 I really like the Solo Stove Campfire edition.
 It comes with two pots and makes cooking for larger groups or your family easy. it has a patented twin wall design which is a natural convection system.
 This ensures the most efficient burn of the wood and also means there isn’t much smoke during the burning process.
 You’ll also end up using much less wood than an open campfire.
 Its my #2 Winner because it stays hot for a long time after the fire is out.

 At 5.7 lbs we think this setup is a bit too heavy for backpacking but if you are interested in the backpacking version of this technology have a look here:

 Pros: Lightweight.
 Easy to use.
 Portable.
 Solid fuel or denatured alcohol.

 Cons: Can take a long time to boil water compared with gas/wood stoves.

-We really like the Esbit.
+I really like the Esbit.
 Being able to use alcohol or solid fuel is super convenient.
 It does the job well but really isn’t meant for fast cooking and cooking for many people.
 The 985 mL pot comes with marked with volume indicators.
 It also comes in an included mesh bag for easier transport.
 At 14.7 ounces it is so easy to transport and is perfect for backpacking.
-Its a solid build and super portable and for those reasons and its #1 Winner.
+Its a solid build and super portable and for those reasons and its my #1 Winner.